 Best Soil For Barberry in Pots

 Plant Barberry in well-drained soil that is acidic to neutral.
 Barberry plants can live in average-quality soil or even poor-quality soil, but potted plants will thrive in rich soil.
-Watering your containers leaches important nutrients from the soil over time.
+Watering your containers slowly removes important nutrients from the soil over time.
 Use potting soil with high organic content to support growth during the growing season.

 Caring For Barberry in Planters